 Jim Grien, Vice Chairman and Co-Head of TM Capital LLC, joined the firm in 2001 and, since 2008, has served as the firm’s President and CEO.
 In addition to overseeing TM Capital’s management and strategic direction, Jim leads many of the firm’s most noteworthy relationships and transactions.
 Over the last decade, Jim has personally led teams at TM Capital that have completed over 50 engagements, including complex merger transactions, multifaceted financings and high-level Board advisory engagements.

 Previously, Jim was Managing Director and Head of Corporate Finance for Prudential Securities Investment Banking.
 Jim joined Prudential Securities in 1989 and subsequently led the firm’s Southeastern Regional and Consumer Industries Investment Banking Groups before assuming overall responsibility for the firm’s Corporate Finance Group.
 During his tenure at Prudential Securities, Jim was responsible for a diverse group of middle market consumer and industrial client relationships and completed transactions valued at over $15 billion.
 Prior to joining Prudential Securities, Jim was a Vice President in the Investment Banking Group of Thomson McKinnon Securities Inc.

 Jim is a 1980 Summa Cum Laude graduate of the University of Pennsylvania and a graduate of the Columbia University School of Law, where he was a Harlan Fiske Stone Scholar.

-Jim is a Director, Audit Chair and Treasurer of The Georgia Aquarium, the world’s most spectacular aquatic attraction, a co-founder and current Advisory Board Member of Hands On Atlanta, a Trustee and past President of The Temple and serves as a Director of the Westside Futures Fund and the Georgia Charter School Association.
+Jim is a Director, Audit Chair and Treasurer of The Georgia Aquarium, the world’s most spectacular aquatic attraction, a co-founder and current Advisory Board Member of Hands On Atlanta, a Trustee and past President of The Temple and a Director of the Westside Future Fund.